Growing Zones: 4-9 outdoors(hardy down to -20℉) 4-9 outdoors

 - AZ, AR, CA, ID, LA, WA

 Rarely will you see a grocer or farmer's market with pears of this size and quality.
-We carefully groom and nurture our Kieffer Pear trees to produce large, delicious pears that are unparalleled.
+We carefully groom and nurture our Kieffer Pear Trees to produce large, delicious pears that are unparalleled.
 If you love pears, you'll appreciate the care that went into this particular tree.
-Enjoy a bounty of delicious fruit year after year without the high expense that you'd typically pay to merchants.
+You'll enjoy a bounty of delicious fruit year after year without the high expense that you'd typically pay to merchants, and you'll have a healthy root system and well-developed branching from our meticulous care.

 Kieffer Pear Tree Pollination